 - Keep your bedroom cool and dark

-- Five minutes before your chosen sleep time, do a 5-minute meditation using a sleep app (there are several mediation apps that all have guided mediations) or try the 4-7-8 method of falling asleep.
+- Five minutes before your chosen sleep time, do a 5-minute meditation using a sleep app (there are several mediation apps that all have guided mediations) or try Dr. Andrew Weil’s 4-7-8 breathing method — a natural tranquilizer for the body.

 If you’re up for the challenge, start tonight.
 And if you’re trying it even though you’re unconvinced, then consider keeping a short journal noting how sleepy you felt when you woke up, when you felt drowsy during the day, and how alert and engaged you felt at 3 to 4 different times during the day.
 Get one extra hour of sleep a night for 2 weeks and see if you feel any different.
 My guess is that you’ll feel more rested, alert and engaged.